galafis/Biostatistics-Research-Platform-R/README.md

 ├── src/                  # Source code for the biostatistics platform │   └── main.R
-├── tests/                # Unit and functional tests │   └── test_main.R
+├── tests/                # Unit and functional tests │   ├── test_main.R       # Script to run main analysis for testing
+│   └── testthat.R        # Unit tests using the testthat framework
+├── CODE_OF_CONDUCT.md    # Code of Conduct for the project community ├── CONTRIBUTING.md       # Guidelines for contributing to the project
-├── .github/              # GitHub specific configurations (e.g., workflows, GitHub Pages) ├── LICENSE               # Project license file
+├── LICENSE               # Project license file
 ├── README.md             # Project README file (this file)
-└── CONTRIBUTING.md       # Guidelines for contributing to the project
-└── CODE_OF_CONDUCT.md    # Code of Conduct for the project community └── .Rprofile             # R environment configuration
+└── .Rprofile             # R environment configuration
 ```